-National Endowment for Humanities to do research in the area of humanities last summer, spoke Wednesdav night on their experiences with studies major from Denver, Col., researching James Madison.
-Karen Julka, a government major from Malone, Wis., analyzed the works and names of two Spanish poets during her peodore research period.
+Students speak on research grants DANNIKA SIMPSON News Staff Two Notre Dame seniors, among 121 college students This week at the National Endowment for Humanities to do research in the area of humanities last summer, spoke Wednesday night on their experiences with awarded endowments by the the scholarship program. and the second Mary Berger, an American studies major from Denver, weeks Col., spent nine researching James Madison.
+Karen Julka, a government major from Malone, Wis., analyzed the works and names of two Spanish poets during her research period.
 The National Endowment For Humanities gives money to qualified applicants, making it possible for students to do extensive research while earning \$1800.
-The research takes place over a nine week period during the student's summer vacation. experience was "fabulous," said Berger, who said she consulted with professors at Notre Dame to choose a topic.
+The research takes place over a nine week period during the student's summer vacation. experience was The "fabulous," said Berger, who said she consulted with profes- What do you see As they talk, Susan Wilmot, a junior at Saint Mary's, and her mother look down at the water of Lake Marion from the bridge crossing it. sors at Notre Dame to choose a topic.
 "I felt honored at winning, as well as apprehensive and very happy," said Julka.
-She added that the research experience was enjoyable because "you get to write well-developed paper.''
-Both girls spent about seven weeks researching their topics and then two weeks writing a paper summarizing analyzing their research.
-Three Million Years of Evolution the Drain From the Guys in 6A cording to Robert Burke, Notre Dame's research consultant for the Institute for Scholarship in the Liberal Arts, the endowment was created by Congress in 1960 to encourage research in the field of humanities.
-To apply for consideration for the research program, students are required to write a paragraph proposal describing what topics they would like to research, said Burke.
+She added that the research experience was enjoyable because "you get to write well-developed well-developed paper."
+Both girls spent about seven weeks researching their topics and then two weeks writing a paper summarizing and analyzing their research.
+Ac- Three Million Years of Evolution the Drain From the Guys in 6A cording to Robert Burke, Notre Dame's research consultant for the Institute for Scholarship in the Liberal Arts, the endowment was created by Congress in 1960 to encourage research in the field of humanities.
+The Observer / Erin Cusack page 3 To apply for consideration for the research program, students are required to write a paragraph proposal two describing what topics they would like to research, said Burke.
 The proposal should include the goal of the research, the methods for completing the research, and the student's current academic status and age.
 A student chosen for the endowment must choose an advisor to consult with while working on the research, said Burke.
 The advisor must be a university or college professor located in the city where the research is taking place.
 The research may be done in any city in the United States.
 The research program was initiated by Congress to encourage research and teaching, said Burke.